Henry Justice Ford: Career

-Family

-His parents were Katherine Mary Justice and William Augustus Ford; his paternal grandfather was George Samuel Ford, a well known bill discounter.
-His father (a solicitor by profession) and many of his family were cricketers.
-His father wrote a number of articles and books on the subject, and Ford's brother, Francis Ford (1866-1940), played for England in an Ashes series in Australia.
+Personal life

 At the age of 61, Ford surprised his friends by marrying a woman some thirty-five years younger.
 She was Emily Amelia Hoff (née Rose), a widow whose first husband had been killed in the Battle of Neuve Chapelle in March 1915.
 Following the marriage in Kensington Register Office in February 1921, Henry and Emily Ford settled down in Bedford Gardens, Kensington for several years and, in 1927, the couple adopted a child, June Mary Magdelene Ford.
-The seated model in Henry Justice Ford's painting 'Remembering Happier Things', now in the collection of the Russell-Cotes Art Gallery, Bournemouth, bears a strong resemblance to Ford's wife, Emily.
+The seated model in his painting 'Remembering Happier Things' resembles Emily.

-Hobbies

-His love of the game led Henry Justice Ford to play cricket regularly with the playwright J.M.
-Barrie's Allahakbarrie Cricket Club.
-This in turn led to Ford providing the well-known map of Kensington Gardens in Barrie's 'The Little White Bird.'
-He also designed the costume for the character of Peter Pan when Barrie's play was staged in the West End for the first time in 1904.
-Ford's wide-ranging interests brought him into contact and friendship with many well-known figures of his time, including the writers PG Wodehouse, Sir Arthur Conan Doyle, and AEW Mason.
+His love of cricket led Henry Justice Ford to play regularly at the playwright J. M. Barrie's Allahakbarrie Cricket Club.
+This in turn led him to create the well-known map of Kensington Gardens in Barrie's The Little White Bird.
+Further, he designed the costume for the character of Peter Pan when Barrie's play was staged in the West End for the first time in 1904.
+Ford's wide-ranging interests brought him into contact and friendship with many well-known figures of his time, including the writers P. G. Wodehouse, Sir Arthur Conan Doyle and A. E. W. Mason.